delphicventurescode/AMPES_myPESTLERepo/Data_and_Decisions__Section_C/1_Announcements_of_Nov_28_2025/README.md

 [+]

 - The dates for ISA1 have been announced.
-Please make a note of them.
+Please make a note of this.

 [+]